Fix Bitter Food in Seconds: 10 Science-Backed Techniques with Exact Measurements

 Adding honey to balance bitterness

-• Add 1 tbsp of full-fat yogurt to bitter vegetable soups
+• Add 1 tbsp full-fat yogurt to bitter vegetable soups (stir in after cooking)

-• Stir in ½ tbsp of butter into overcooked spinach
+• Mix ½ tbsp butter into overcooked spinach (melt gently at end of cooking)

-• Swirl in coconut milk to tomato-based stews
+• Swirl 2 tbsp coconut milk into tomato-based stews (add during final simmer)

 Butter melting on steamed broccoli to mask bitterness